thacherT1D/4rsam/Development Environment/README.md

 1. **Commit code** to a repository once it's correct
 1. **Deploy code** to a production environment

+Some developers prefer a development environment comprised of a single, monolithic tool called an Integrated Development Environment (or IDE).
+A few popular IDEs include Xcode, Visual Studio, and Web Storm.
+IDEs are great for people who don't want to think very hard about their tools.

-Many developers prefer a development environment composed of multiple specialized tools rather than one monolithic tool called an IDE (Integrated Development Environment).
-This approach is called the **Unix philosophy** and it emphasizes using simple, short, clear, modular, and extensible tools that can be easily maintained and repurposed by developers other than its creators.
-Though each tool has it's own learning curve, any one of them is easily replaceable when the need arises.
+However, we want you to think about your tools so you can understand what their trade-offs are.
+That's why, in this class, you'll learn how to build a development environment composed of multiple specialized tools.
+This approach is called the **Unix philosophy** and it emphasizes using modular and extensible tools.
+Though each tool has its own learning curve, any one of them is easily replaceable when the need arises.

-The following instructions will help you install and configure a development environment so you can complete the essential tasks of a web developer using tools that adhere to the Unix philosophy.
+The following instructions will help you install and configure a web development environment using tools that adhere to the Unix philosophy.
 Let's get started.

 ---